ronilaukkarinen/personal-assistant-cli/README.md

 ## Features

 - Support for macOS and Linux.
-- Saves a note of the prioritized tasks and reasoning behind them.
+- Saves a note of the prioritized tasks and reasoning behind them to Obsidian Vault.
+Please see: [Setting up a headless Obsidian instance for syncing](https://rolle.design/setting-up-a-headless-obsidian-instance-for-syncing).
 - **Sorts through Todoist tasks** for the day.
 - **Integrates Google Calendar events** for the day, syncs and times them back to Todoist as actual Todoist tasks.
 - Uses **OpenAI GPT-4o-mini** to prioritize tasks and meetings.